So you recently delivered your baby and want to get back into exercise.

-If you exercise with wounds that haven’t yet fully healed, you run the risk of letting your sweat get into your wounds.
+If you exercise with wounds that haven’t yet healed, you risk letting your sweat get into them.

 As nasty as that sounds, getting a wound infection is even worse.

-The mildest forms can get away with just oral antibiotics.
+The mildest forms of wound infections can get better with oral antibiotics.

-However, the worst forms will need what we call an incision and drainage.
-Yup, that means another procedure for us to reopen the wound and clean it out.
+But the worst forms will need an incision and drainage.
+Yup, that means another procedure for us to re-open the wound and clean it out.